MatteoGioia/neuron/zettelkasten/University/Master/Natural Language Processing/NLP III - Speech tagging.md

 ---

-Finally note that the class can also be predicted using logistic regression, see [[BD IX - Logistic Regression]]
+Note that the class can also be predicted using logistic regression, see [[BD IX - Logistic Regression]]